cyrus2281/Real-Typer/React/README.md

 # Typer.js
-An Angular component that gives the effect of typing for texts
+A React component that gives the effect of typing for texts